-In our study, there was decreased risk of IBTR in patients with larger tumor size.
+In our study, there was a decreased risk of IBTR in patients with larger tumor size.
 Published trials have identified larger tumor size to be a predictor of local recurrence.
-In the MD Anderson experience, factors associated with improved local control on multivariate analysis among patients with an isolated local regional recurrence (LRR) after mastectomy included initial smaller tumor size (P = 0.03), time to initial LRR (P = 0.03), absence of gross tumor at the time of radiation (P = 0.001) and her-2 status (P = 0.03)[15].
+In the MD Anderson experience, factors associated with improved local control on multivariate analysis among patients with an isolated local regional recurrence (LRR) after mastectomy included initial smaller tumor size (P = 0.03), time to initial LRR (P = 0.03), absence of gross tumor at the time of radiation (P = 0.001) and HER-2 status (P = 0.03)[15].
 In Anderson et al[11], larger pathologic tumor size was a significant predictor of IBTR (HR = 1.44, 95%CI: 1.22-1.71, P < 0.0001) and mortality.
 A series from Harvard found that larger tumor size was associated with reduced DFS following LRR (HR = 1.3, 95%CI: 1.03-1.6, P = 0.02)[16].
 Our finding that larger tumor size was associated with decreased risk of IBTR may be due to the fact that a majority of patients with larger tumor size received chemotherapy in our series (85% of T2 patients), which may have explained the longer interval to recurrence among patients with larger tumor sizes.

 In our study, there was a high rate of biomarker and quadrant concordance between the primary tumor and IBTR with a 21.9% discordance in hormone receptor status and a 37.8% discordance in location.
 Similar rates have also been demonstrated in other series, with discordance of tumor phenotype ranging from 15%-40% in retrospective analyses[17-19].
-In our study, concordance of receptor phenotype from primary to recurrence disease did not have a prognostic effect in the context of time to recurrence; however, our numbers were small and thus this cannot be stated definitively.
+In our study, concordance of receptor phenotype from primary to recurrence did not have a prognostic effect in the context of time to recurrence; however, our numbers were small and thus this cannot be stated definitively.
 Other studies have reported significantly improved post-recurrence survival and OS among patients who maintain their tumor phenotype.
 In a retrospective analysis of 139 patients, the loss of hormone receptor positivity resulted in a worse post-recurrence survival (P = 0.01) and OS (P = 0.06), compared with the corresponding concordant-positive cases[17].
 A small prospective study of 29 patients demonstrated that changes in hormone status from primary to recurrent disease led to a 20% change in disease management[20].